Programming-Chaos/evolvedTD/README.md

 the branch's changes have been reviewed by our peers (on GitHub, in a [Pull Request][pr]), the entire branch is merged back into `master`.

-You should start with a "personal" branch, perhaps using your GitHub alias, so that you have a base point for *your* commits:
+Before changing any code, we need to make a branch for what we are going to work on:

-    git checkout -b andschwa
+    git checkout -b getting-started

-This command did two things: it created the branch `andschwa` *and* it checked the branch out, meaning that our `HEAD` reference (a pointer or marker to the checked out commit) now points to the tip of the new branch.
+This command did two things: it created the branch `getting-started` *and* it checked the branch out, meaning that our `HEAD` reference (a pointer or marker to the checked out commit) now points to the tip of the new branch.
 When we commit, it is added to the commit tree as a child of the commit that our `HEAD` reference marks.
-With each commit we add to this branch, the `andschwa` branch reference (and `HEAD`) is moved to the new commit, but `master` (and other branches) are not, so the history has diverged.
+With each commit we add to this branch, the `getting-started` branch reference (and `HEAD`) is moved to the new commit, but `master` (and other branches) are not, so the history has diverged.
 This is a good thing, because the differences can be compared, discussed, reviewed, and merged back in easily via [Pull Request][pr].

 The two things the above command did are equivalent to this:

-    git branch andschwa
+    git branch getting-started
-    git checkout andschwa
+    git checkout getting-started

 > Git has lots of documentation; use `git help subcommand` to read it,
 > e.g. `git help checkout`.